windbirds/policies/terms.md

 * Over 72 hours before the land tour: no costs to you
 * 72 to 24 hours before the tour: 100% of your deposit
-* On the 24 hours before the tour: 100% of final tour price
+* On the 24 hours before the tour: 100% of the final tour price

 The above rules do not apply to Deep Sea Pelagics (e.g. Zino's Petrel Sea Expedition), in this case, all bookings are definitive, and no refunds are possible for booking cancellations, although name change of the booking holder is possible.

 #### Bookings Date Change

-If you wish to transfer your booking to another day, this will be treated as a cancellation and rebooking, and the relevant cancellation charges will apply.
+If you wish to change your booking to another day, this is considered a cancellation and rebooking, and the relevant cancellation charges may apply.

 #### Trip or Tour Cancellation

-If hazard weather conditions occur, we can try to reschedule your tour to the nearest date possible, though not changing other tours previously booked to other clients.
+If hazardous weather conditions occur, we can try to reschedule your tour to the nearest date possible, though not changing other tours previously booked to other clients.
 If the tour does not happen, we will refund you on 100%.
 In the case of this type cancellation, all deposits and other payments for the tour or tour extension will be reimbursed.

 We may have to cancel your tour in the event of unusual or unforeseen circumstances outside our control (i.e. casus fortuitus).
 For example technical problems with the boat or van, government action, war or threat of war, civil strife, terrorist activity, riot, natural or human-made disaster, disease outbreak, or severe weather conditions.
 If we have to cancel a tour/trip due to circumstances beyond our control, we shall refund to you.